BSA norm and a pass for both first year Themacolleges

 The final grade for the course is established by determining the weighted average with the additional requirement that the written paper must always be sufficient.

-Written papers should be handed in within the given deadline, as published in the corresponding Blackboard course.
+Written papers should be handed in within the given deadline.

 The written paper can be revised, when marked insufficient.
-Revision should be carried out within the given deadline, as published in the corresponding Blackboard course.
+Revision should be carried out within the given deadline.

 Blackboard will be used for: